zleao/RTTicTacToe/README.md

 # RTTicTacToe
 Sample of fullstack solution with the implementation of an online and realtime TicTacToe game.
 The purpose is to test out some tools and frameworks.
 The solution provides a WebApi (currently hosted on [Azure](https://rttictactoe.azurewebsites.net/swagger)) and a frontend with a basic implementation of the TicTacToe game.

+**Note:** Always reffer to the readme file of the master branch, to get the most up-to-date info.

 ## Backend
 Simple Asp.NetCore API with a CQRS/ES pattern.
 For real time communication, it uses signalR.
 The data is persisted in a SQLite database with the use of EFCore (both for EventSourceing and read datamodel).